Honglongwu/Improved-method-for-prediction-of-cancer-prognosis-by-network-learning/README.md

     - top_n_gene_in_ttest : Parameter of step 1.
 Top N genes show statistical differences between good samples and poor samples in t-test. ( Default: 400 )
-    - n_experiment: Parameter of step 2 and step 3 (t in paper).
+    - n_experiment : Parameter of step 2 and step 3 (t in paper).
 To select a stable and robust feature for random initialization of weights, experiment t times repeatedly in GANs and PageRank step. ( Default : 5 )
     - n_gene : Parameter of step 3 .
 The number of biomarkers selected for each experiment. ( Default: 250 )
     - dampingfactor : Parameter of step 3.
 This is damping factor using in PageRank algorithm ( Default: 0.7 )
     - limit_of_experiment : Parameter of step 2,3 (b in paper). when step 2 and step 3 are experimented t times repeatedly, the genes that appeared b times in t experiment are selected as biomarkers.
 The b is the limit of experiment. ( Default: 5 )